 Did you always enjoy your mom and grandma’s cooking?
 Then they must have cooked these delicious Pecan Snowballs.
 When I first started baking I went to the grocery store for them.
-I was suppose to only have bought one five lb. bag flour.
-I bought two.
+Furthermore, I was suppose to only have bought one five lb. bag flour.
+As a result, I bought two.
 So what does someone do with 10 lbs of flour?

-Moral of the Pecan Lesson: Find a variety of recipes that you enjoy but be sure you buy the correct ingredients!
+Moral of the Pecan Lesson: First, find a variety of recipes that you enjoy but be sure you buy the correct ingredients!
 Plus, make sure you buy the pecans unless you have a pecan tree!

 Plus, you might learn how to make 48 Pecan Snowballs.